The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Sunset views, quiet beach days, family swimming

-The beach features soft sand and a small reef perfect for snorkelling.
+The beach has soft sand and a small reef good for snorkelling.
 The shallow, calm waters make it a great choice for families with young children.
-The west-facing location offers some of Samui’s most spectacular sunset views, with the sky often turning dramatic shades of orange and pink.
+The west-facing location means good sunset views across to Koh Pha-Ngan.

-Tip: The nearby Coconut Museum provides an interesting look at Samui’s traditional industry.
-The museum, showcasing the island’s famous export, makes an educational stop on the way to or from the beach.
+Tip: The nearby Coconut Museum covers Samui’s traditional coconut industry and makes an interesting stop on the way to or from the beach.

 Lipa Noi Beach